History of the Conference

-Formerly Information Technology in Community Health conferences, now expanded to Information Technology and Communications in Health (ITCH)
+What began as Information Technology in Community Health conferences became today's Information Technology and Communications in Health (ITCH)

-In March 1986 a Canadian colloquium with an international flavor addressed the impact of information technology on Community Health.
+In March 1986, a Canadian colloquium with an international flavour addressed the impact of information technology on community health.
 It was sponsored by the School of Health Information Science and the British Columbia Ministry of Health.
 Notable speakers were Salah Mandil, Director, Information Systems Service, WHO, Geneva, Switzerland and Stan Dubas, the Deputy Minister of Health for British Columbia.
-This small, successful gathering was the predecessor of the ITCH (Information Technology in Community Health) conferences which followed in 1987, 1988, 1990, 1992, 1994, 1996 , 1998 and 2000.
-The Canadian Public Health Association joined with the School of Health Information Science as co sponsors for these seven conferences.
+This small, successful gathering was the predecessor of the ITCH (Information Technology in Community Health) conferences which followed in 1987, 1988, 1990, 1992, 1994, 1996, 1998 and 2000.
+The Canadian Public Health Association joined with the School of Health Information Science as co-sponsors for these seven conferences.

 ITCH ’96: APPROPRIATE SYSTEMS / APPROPRIATE DECISIONS was held at the Victoria Conference Centre from November 3 - 6, 1996.
 The theme was based on the observation that as technology has evolved some of the focus on health information systems has shifted from what the systems do, to how well the systems do it.
 In other words, how appropriate are the systems to the decisions they are intended to support?
 Information system design is now driven less by availability of technology and more by the processes the product will serve.